ThobesForBros/Wired-for-Perfection/perfectionism.md

 This is exactly what I needed.

 **WAITER (confused but doesn't push)**
 Uhm, sir?
-Here's your large pistacho frappe...
+Here's your large pistachio frappe...

 **KAMAL**
 Thank you. (to himself), I'm finally going to me *perfect*!